reinout/checkoutmanager/README.txt

 Checkoutmanager
 ===============

-Makes bzr/hg/git/svn checkouts in several places according to a config file.
+Makes bzr/hg/git/svn checkouts in several places according to a ``.checkoutmanager.cfg`` config file (in your home directory).

 The advantage: you've got one command with which you can update all your checkouts.
 And with which you can ask for a list of uncommitted changes.
 And